AreebPJ/cne-sfia2-brief/README.md

 * The project must make use of a reverse proxy to make your application accessible to the user.

 ## Getting Started
-The initial setup involved creating the dockerfiles for the application.
-There after the yaml files for docker-compose were created.
+The initial setup involved creating the dockerfiles and yaml files for the application.
+After all the dockerfiles and yaml files had been drafted up
-The steps taken to automate the testing and deployment of the application were as follows:
+the steps taken to automate the testing and deployment of the application were as follows:
 1. Terraform was used to spin up the instances on AWS.
 One EC2 instance to be configured with jenkins and one for testing.
 Two RDS instances.
 One for testing and one for deployment.